The Dangers of Carbon Monoxide Poisoning

-Carbon monoxide is still one of the top dangers in the home that many property owners are not knowledgeable about even though it can potentially be fatal if not dealt with effectively.
+Carbon monoxide poisoning is still one of the top dangers in the home!
+Despite this, many property owners are not knowledgeable about how it can be fatal if not dealt with effectively.

 Around 60 people lose their lives to carbon monoxide poisoning, according to the NHS per year.
 Although this figure alone doesn’t seem an extravagant number, it is a travesty when everyone single one of these deaths could have been avoided.

 To help more people to learn what Carbon Monoxide is and how it can be avoided, we have created this guide for you to use in your own home.